Amazon already often sells items for less than many other retailers’ prices. But some online tools are out to save you even more money.

 4. Cash-back portals

-We recently saw Ebates offer 2 to 5 percent cash back on certain Amazon purchases, and we recently saw TopCashback offer 3.5 to 10 percent cash back on certain Amazon purchases.
+We recently saw TopCashback offer up to 8% cash back on certain Amazon purchases.

 Swagbucks, like other cash-back sites, allows you to get money back when shopping on Amazon.
 Technically, you collect points called “SB” for Amazon purchases via Swagbucks, but you can redeem them for cash via PayPal or for gift cards.

-We recently saw Swagbucks offering up to 10 percent cash back on Amazon purchases.
+We recently saw Swagbucks offering up to 4% cash back on Amazon purchases.

 But Swagbucks is more than just a cash-back site.
 You can also earn money for taking surveys, watching videos and playing games through Swagbucks.
 To learn more about this, check out “6 Ways to Score Free Gift Cards and Cash in 1 Place.”